Spirit of America Youth Leadership

 What to Expect

-Students will enjoy four days of focused, compelling educational experiences that will transform their understanding and appreciation of America’s history and its promising future.
+Students in grades 10-12 will enjoy four days of focused, compelling educational experiences that will transform their understanding and appreciation of America’s history and its promising future.
 They will grow close to the other students from across the country, improve their civil discourse, strengthen their leadership skills, and establish long-lasting friendships with their peers.
 Students leave inspired to do their part in securing the liberties that only an active citizenry can safeguard in their communities, guided by a greater appreciation for our history, ideals, and the relevance of our country’s founding documents.

 Please note the following is a sample schedule subject to change: